 - Camels have a pair of ears and a very strong sense of hearing.

-- Their ears are covered with shaggy hairs from both inner and outer sides.
+- Their ears are covered with shaggy hair from both inner and outer sides.

-- This hair provides a shield against the dust and sand.
+- This hair works as a shield against dust and sand.

-- Camels can also bend their ears to the back side to protect blowing sand from entering.
+- Camels can also bend their ears to the backside to prevent blowing sand from entering.

 - Camels have muscular nostrils.

-- They can close it to protect sand from being entering into the nasal passage.
+- They can close it to prevent sand from being entering the nasal passage.

-- Camels also use their nostrils to trap the moisture from the exhaling air as a mean of conserving water.
+- Camels also use their nostrils to trap the moisture from the exhaling air as a means of conserving water.

-- Camels also have the capability of cooling the inhaling air in order to condense the moisture.
+- Camels also have the capability of cooling the inhaled air to condense the moisture.

 Camel Eyelids – How Many Eyelids Do Camels Have

-- Camels have 3 eyelids around their eyes.
+- A camel has 3 eyelids around its eyes.

-- The two outer ones have eyelashes while the innermost one does not have lashes.
+- The two outer eyelids have eyelashes while the innermost eyelid does not have lashes.

-- This inner eyelid is very special to them as it does not open and closes up and down but rather from the sides.
+- This inner eyelid is very special as it does not open and closes up and down but rather from the sides.

 - It works like a wiper and cleans all dirt from their eyes.

-- It is thin enough that camels can see even if it is closed, and that is why camels are capable to find their way in sandstorms.
+- It is thin enough that camels can see even if it is closed, and that is how camels are capable of finding their way in sandstorms.

-- In stormy and windy days, camels close these inner eyelids to protect their eyes from sand.
+- On stormy and windy days, camels close these inner eyelids to protect their eyes from sand.